IlyaUmanets/learning_go/README.md

 - strings
 - sum

+To run a single script go to `first_steps` folder and run `go run even.go` in example

 ### Even

 Write a function which takes an integer and halves it and returns true if it was even or false if it was odd.